dessa-oss/DeepFake-Detection/README.md

 Notes:
 * (0) is the dataset downloaded using the FaceForensics repo scripts
-* (1) is a reshaped version of FaceForensics data to match the expected structure by the codebase. subfolders called `frames` contain frames collected using ffmpeg
+* (1) is a reshaped version of FaceForensics data to match the expected structure by the codebase. subfolders called `frames` contain frames collected using
+`ffmpeg`
-* (2) is the augmented dataset, collected from youtube, that we will release later
+* (2) is the augmented dataset, collected from youtube, available on s3.
-* (3) is the combination of both base and augmented datasets
+* (3) is the combination of both base and augmented datasets.
 * (4) precomputed will be automatically created during training.
-It holds cashed frames.
+It holds cashed cropped frames.

 Then, to run all the experiments we will show in the article to come, you can launch the script `hparams_search.py` using: